SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 Is general, but not as good at the individual scenarios as normal networks.

-==Proposed: WANN as starting point, then run normal training on the network==
+**Proposed: WANN as starting point, then run normal training on the network**

 Also allows for much easier training as the structure generally has a lot less nodes as it is specialized for a certain task.